Can You Hear Their Voices?: Significance

 This play is one of the earliest examples of Political theatre in the U.S. It also is a forerunner of the "Living Newspaper" theatrical form in the U.S.--which Flanagan herself championed as head of the Federal Theatre Project later in the decade.
 "Can You Hear Their Voices, which Flanagan produced in Vassar's experimental theater, became the prototype for Living Newspapers."

 Chambers described the story's immediate impact in his memoirs: It had a success far beyond anything that it pretended to be.
 It was timely.
 The New York World-Telegram spotted it at once and wrote a piece about it.
 International Publishers, the official Communist publishing house, issued it as a pamphlet.
 Lincoln Steffens hailed it in an effusion that can be read in his collected letters.
 Hallie Flanagan, then head of Vassar's Experimental Theater, turned it into a play.
 In February 1932, the Vassar Miscellany News stated that since its opening only a few months before "the fame of this propaganda play has spread not only throughout America, but over Europe and into Russia, China, and Japan.
 The amount of enthusiasm which the play has evoked has been unexpected and exciting, starting, as it did, from an amateur performance."
 Beyond its timeliness, the newspaper noted a general widespread appeal, such that "letters from Vancouver to Shanghai" asked for rights to produce the play...
-The News Masses was already selling the play in book format for Germany, Denmark, France, and Spain, with special copies sent to the International Bureau of Revolutionary Literature in Russia, Greek and Hungarian workers clubs, a Yiddish theatrical group, a Finnish bookstore, and somewhere in Australia.
+The New Masses was already selling the play in book format for Germany, Denmark, France, and Spain, with special copies sent to the International Bureau of Revolutionary Literature in Russia, Greek and Hungarian workers clubs, a Yiddish theatrical group, a Finnish bookstore, and somewhere in Australia.

 In fact, the New Masses had reviewed the play and started advertising for its sale in book form in its June 1931 issue twice near the end of that issue and then moved its advertisement to the front for July 1931.

 In 2010, Broadway World noted: "Chambers' true tale of desperate tenant farmers inspired a play that was ahead of its time: it predates John Steinbeck's The Grapes of Wrath by eight years and Clifford Odets' Waiting for Lefty by four.